Encharted Cook

 Make-Ahead & Storage

-You can make this sweet potato casserole in advance early in the day, refrigerate it, and then bake it for dinner.
-Let the casserole sit ½ hour at room temperature before baking.
+Make-Ahead: You can make this sweet potato casserole in advance, early in the day, refrigerate it, and then bake it for dinner.
+Let the casserole sit at room temperature for ½ hour before baking.

-Leftovers can be stored in an airtight container or tightly covered in plastic wrap.
+Storage: Leftovers can be stored in an airtight container or tightly covered in plastic wrap in the refrigerator for up to 3 days.

 Calories: 311kcal | Carbohydrates: 64g | Protein: 5g | Fat: 5g | Saturated Fat: 3g | Polyunsaturated Fat: 0.3g | Monounsaturated Fat: 1g | Trans Fat: 0.2g | Cholesterol: 39mg | Sodium: 266mg | Potassium: 673mg | Fiber: 6g | Sugar: 28g | Vitamin A: 26986IU | Vitamin C: 5mg | Calcium: 82mg | Iron: 1mg